Advertiser Disclosure

 404-767-9000

-The Kimpton Overland Hotel gives you everything you need for your stay including restaurants and bars featuring fresh, seasonal cooking; 6,500 square feet of event space, a rooftop lounge with panoramic views of the Porsche handling course and the runway at Atlanta Hartsfield Jackson Airport, and a complimentary wine hour each evening.
+The Kimpton Overland Hotel gives you everything you need for your stay, including restaurants and bars featuring fresh, seasonal cooking; 6,100 square feet of event space; a rooftop lounge with panoramic views of the Porsche handling course and the airport runway; and a complimentary wine hour each evening.
+IHG One Rewards members can book a night from 31,000 points.

-The Hyatt Place Atlanta Airport North offers a prime location, an outdoor pool, 24/7 dining, and is pet-friendly for those traveling with a 4-legged friend!
-Don’t forget, all World of Hyatt members receive complimentary breakfast at participating Hyatt Place hotels.
-This Category 1 hotel provides exceptional value for just 3,500 Hyatt points per night.
+The Hyatt Place Atlanta Airport North offers a prime location, an outdoor pool, and 24/7 dining and is pet-friendly for those traveling with a 4-legged friend!
+World of Hyatt Globalist members receive complimentary breakfast at participating Hyatt Place hotels.
+This Category 1 hotel provides exceptional value for just 5,000 Hyatt points per night.

 Final Thoughts

-Passengers have grumbled at not always being able to check in at one terminal when flying from the other, but the frequent shuttle bus makes traveling between terminals quite straightforward.
+Passengers aren’t always able to check in at one terminal when flying from the other, but the frequent shuttle bus makes traveling between terminals quite straightforward.
+With the SkyTrain linking passengers to remote parking, nearby hotels, and the car rental center, everything is easily accessible.

 Frequently Asked Questions